 This includes special agreements about how UK and EU companies could work and trade with each other.

 If a special deal between EU leaders and UK politicians isn't agreed, then the UK could leave the EU with no deal in place.
 This would be a no-deal Brexit.

-A no deal Brexit could lead to a number of things happening.
+It's believed a no-deal Brexit could lead to a number of things happening.
 For example:

-- Border checks could be re-introduced
+- Some border checks could be re-introduced

 - Transport and trade between the UK and the EU could be severely affected

 - Adults may not be able to drive in EU countries without a special driving licence